The best photography spots in Stockholm

 4. Katarinahissen – Slussen

-This is the spot which tests your endurance in order to get there.
+This is the spot which tests your endurance.
 Katarinahissen is an elevator which used to connect the streets in Slussen with the ones of high Södermalm.
-It is closed at the moment, but there are renovation plans and if all goes well, it will be reopened in 2019.
-Until then, you can enjoy a breathtaking view from the adjacent platform, if you are not afraid of heights.
+It was closed at the time of our visit but its reopening was planned for 2019.
+We enjoyed a breathtaking view from the adjacent platform (not for the faint-hearted).
 The easiest way to get there is by metro to Slussen, take the Götgatan exit, up Hökens Gata, then Katarina gångbro (pedestrian crossing).
 The platform is sturdy, with high netting.

 5. City Hall Tower